ankushdas/Nomos/README.md

 ```

 ### Troubleshooting
 1. Sometimes, your `$ make` command may fail with the error "dune: command not found".
 In this case, try restarting your terminal and running `$ make` again.
+Or you may need to run `$ eval $(opam config env)` in your terminal unless this command is already in your `.bashrc`.

 2. Sometimes, the core library of ocaml is not correctly installed (generally, if you already have an old installation of core).
 In these cases, simply run `$ opam install core` and try running `$ make` again.